Life As a Shoe Machine Operator

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 3,600 jobs for Shoe Machine Operator in 2016.
+In 2016, there was an estimated number of 3,600 jobs in the United States for Shoe Machine Operator.
 There is little to no growth in job opportunities for Shoe Machine Operator.
 The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Shoe Machine Operator are Illinois, Oregon, and Washington.
 Watch out if you plan on working in Washington, Oregon, or Illinois.
 These states have the worst job growth for this type of profession.